 - Control high blood pressure.

-- Lower high cholesterol (especially LDL cholesterol or the “bad cholesterol”) and high triglyceride levels, and raise HDL or “the good cholesterol.”
+- Lower high cholesterol (especially LDL cholesterol or the “bad cholesterol”) and high triglyceride levels.
+Raise HDL or “the good cholesterol.”
 If exercise fails to lower your cholesterol, certain medications (statin drugs) can be taken to decrease the bad cholesterol.

 - If you have diabetes, control your blood sugar level and take scrupulous care of your feet.
-Ask your doctor what your HbA1C is, a measure of how well your blood sugar is controlled; it should be less than 7.0.
-If it is greater than 8.0, it is not controlled, and your risk of blood vessel complications (eyes, heart, brain, kidneys, legs) escalates.
+Ask your doctor what your HbA1C is, a measure of how well your blood sugar is controlled; it should be less than 7.0 for most people.
+If it is greater than 8.0, the sugar is not controlled, and your risk of blood vessel complications (eyes, heart, brain, kidneys, legs) escalates.

 Smoking is a very strong risk factor for developing peripheral vascular disease and can significantly worsen the disease, especially in diabetics.
-Quitting smoking can reduce the symptoms of peripheral vascular disease and lower your chance that the disease will get worse.
+Quitting smoking can often reduce the symptoms of PVD and lower your chance that the disease will get worse.